sytse06/ai-workbench/README.md

 - Activate the virtual environment: `poetry shell`
 - Copy/add the image files with the notes to the input directory.
-- Run the script: `python note_converter.py`
+- Run the script: `python main.py`

-The script will process all images in the input directory and save the results as markdown files in the output directory.
+The script will spin up a browser tab where the Gradio UI serves the available model assistants of the AI workbench.